 What to do on Skyros

-They can be found running wild on the central plateau and placidly foraging in farms.
-The story of their origin is intriguing.
-One theory is that they are descendants of the breed of horses used by the cavalries in Greece in the 5th century B.C.
+They can be found running wild on the central plateau and placidly foraging in farms and the story of their origin is intriguing.
+One theory is that they are descendants of the breed of horses used by the cavalries in Greece in the 5th century BC and another is that they are related to Scotland’s Shetland ponies.
 Your kids won’t be able to resist a ride on these exceptionally rare Lilliputian steeds.

 Hora, a living museum

 The main town is built on a hill topped by a castle, itself topped by the monastery of Saint George.
-Walk – there is no other way – around its narrow alleys where the whitewashed houses seamlessly merge with each other, smell the jasmine, peer through open doors and windows at the living-rooms proudly decorated with colourful ceramics and finely carved wooden furniture.
-You can get a closer look in the Folk Art Museum, which also maintains a shop.
+Walk (there is no other way) around its narrow alleys where the whitewashed houses seamlessly merge with each other.
+With the smell the jasmine in the air, feel free to peer through open doors and windows of the living-rooms proudly decorated with colourful ceramics and finely carved wooden furniture.
+You can get a closer look in the Folk Art Museum, which also has a shop.

 British poet Rupert Brooke died near Skyros during the First World War.
-Apart from his tomb, he is commemorated with a statue in a square at the north end of town, from which the view of the Mediterranean is breathtaking.
+Apart from his tomb, he is commemorated with a statue in a square at the north end of town, with a wonderful view of the sea and main beach.
 Once upon a time, there would have been numerous lookouts at spots like this to keep a weather eye out for pirates.
 Nowadays, all you’ll see are yachts and fishing-boats sailing the peaceful Aegean Sea.

-For those who like a challenge, it is possible to go round the inhabited part of the island in less than an hour and half.
+For those who like a challenge, it’s possible to drive round the inhabited part of the island in less than 1½ hours.
 But why rush?
 Drive from the port towards Magazia, the large and popular sandy beach and then head inland to the forested part of the island.
-On the west coast you’ll find lovely places to swim, such as Agios Petros, Kyra Panagia, Atsitsa, Agalipa and Agios Fokas, many of which also have terrific tavernas if you fancy a bite.
+On the west coast, you’ll find lovely places to swim, such as Agios Petros, Kyra Panagia, Atsitsa, Agalipa and Agios Fokas, many of which also have terrific tavernas if you fancy a bite.
 On the final stretch before hitting the port of Linaria again, it’s worth stopping at the chapel of Agios Panteleimon for the spectacular view of the bay of Pefko and the uninhabited islands to the south.